SJTU-PLV/direct-refinement-popl24-artifact/README.md

 Finally we get `23838 + 6453 + 3128 = 33419` for the number in row `Total`.

 #### Column 4
-The numbers in `Additions(+)` column is the result of subtracting column 2 from colume 3.
+The numbers in `Additions(+)` column is the result of subtracting column 2 from column 3.

 ## Structure of formal proofs